AlexandreRio/SuchSeriesCrawling/README.md

 The default ( set in `src/Settings.java`) is `tk.db`.

-Every line as to much the following pattern:
+Every line as to match the following pattern:

     TRACKER_NAME TRACKER_RSS_URL